jupyter/enhancement-proposals/kernel-subshells/kernel-subshells.md

 # Summary

 This JEP introduces kernel sub-shells to allow for concurrent shell requests.
-This is made possible by defining new control channel messages, as well as a new shell ID field in shell messages.

 # Motivation